-- (i) Whether the TR has revealed and identified all risks in order to grasp diverse risks in a comprehensive manner, and if possible, has properly determined risk categories to place them under quantitative risk management. - (ii) Whether the TR reviews the scope of quantification and accuracy to improve them as necessary.
-For example, whether the TR reviews the importance, correlation, etc. of different types of risks to ensure appropriateness. - (iii) Whether the board of directors has clearly set up a policy for managing risks based on strategic objectives in accordance with the management policy of the TR as a whole, and examines the policy periodically, at least annually, and revises it as necessary.
-In addition, whether the board of directors takes appropriate measures to make the risk management policy widely known within the organization. - (iv) Whether the board of directors makes use of risk-related information in the execution of business and the development of risk management systems by, for example, making necessary decisions based on risk status reports received periodically.
+- (i) Whether the risk management division has sufficient authority, independence, resources, and access to the board in order to conduct effective risk management.
+For example, whether the reporting lines for risk management are clear and separate from those for other operations of the TR, so that the matters can be directly reported to the board of directors by the authority of the risk management division. - (ii) Whether the TR has revealed and identified all risks in order to grasp diverse risks in a comprehensive manner, and if possible, has properly determined risk categories to place them under quantitative risk management. - (iii) Whether the TR reviews the scope of quantification and accuracy to improve them as necessary.
+For example, whether the TR reviews the importance, correlation, etc. of different types of risks to ensure appropriateness. - (iv) Whether the board of directors has clearly set up a policy for managing risks based on strategic objectives in accordance with the management policy of the TR as a whole, and examines the policy periodically, at least annually, and revises it as necessary.
+In addition, whether the board of directors takes appropriate measures to make the risk management policy widely known within the organization.(v) Whether the board of directors makes use of risk-related information in the execution of business and the development of risk management systems by, for example, making necessary decisions based on risk status reports received periodically.